-(c) Notwithstanding any other provision of this Plan or the applicable Plan agreement, no grantee shall, directly or indirectly, sell any shares of Common Stock unless (i) such grantee owns the shares to be sold or has exercised an Award with respect thereto and the shares to be sold are immediately issuable to the grantee pursuant to such exercise (subject to Section 2.8(g) if applicable) and (ii) such grantee delivers such shares in settlement in accordance with all settlement rules applicable to such transaction.

-2.10 Termination of Employment.

-(a) The following "default rules" set forth in this Section 2.10 shall govern the exercisability of options and the continuation of other Awards following termination of employment of a grantee with the Company and its Affiliates except where: (i) other provisions of the Plan specify a different rule (e.g., Section 3.11 dealing with early termination of an option following certain corporate events); or (ii) the Plan agreement provides for a different rule (as specified by the Committee pursuant to its authority under the Plan).

-(b) Upon termination of a grantee's employment with the Company and its Affiliates (i) by the Company or its Affiliate either for (A) "good reason" as defined in the Revlon Executive Severance Policy as in effect on the date of adoption of this Plan or (B) "good reason", "cause" or any like term as defined under any employment agreement to which a grantee may be a party or (ii) by a grantee otherwise than either for (A) "good reason", "cause" or any like term as defined under any employment agreement to which a grantee may be a party or (B) the reasons described in subsection (d) or (e) hereof, all outstanding options and stock appreciation rights granted to such grantee shall cease to be exercisable, and such grantee may not satisfy any condition or limitation which is unsatisfied (and no additional portion shall otherwise become vested) under any other outstanding Award, following the date of such termination of employment, and all outstanding Awards held by such grantee shall in all respects automatically be canceled on the date of such termination of employment.
+- (c) Notwithstanding any other provision of this Plan or the applicable Plan agreement, no grantee shall, directly or indirectly, sell any shares of Common Stock unless (i) such grantee owns the shares to be sold or has exercised an Award with respect thereto and the shares to be sold are immediately issuable to the grantee pursuant to such exercise (subject to Section 2.8(g) if applicable) and (ii) such grantee delivers such shares in settlement in accordance with all settlement rules applicable to such transaction. - 2.10 Termination of Employment or Services. - (a) The following "default rules" set forth in this Section 2.10 shall govern the exercisability of options and the continuation of other Awards following termination of employment of a grantee with the Company and its Affiliates, or the termination of services as a director for the Company and its Affiliates for directors who are not employees of the Company or its Affiliates, except in each case where: (i) other provisions of the Plan specify a different rule (e.g., Section 3.11 dealing with early termination of an option following certain corporate events); or (ii) the Plan agreement provides for a different rule (as specified by the Committee pursuant to its authority under the Plan). - (b) Upon termination of a grantee's employment with the Company and its Affiliates, or in the case of termination of services for directors who are not employees, (i) by the Company or its Affiliate either for (A) "good reason" as defined in the Revlon Executive Severance Policy as in effect on the date of adoption of this Plan, with respect to employees or (B) "good reason", "cause" or any like term as defined under any employment agreement to which a grantee may be a party or, in the case of non-employee directors, removal for cause as set forth in the Company's By-laws from time to time or (ii) by a grantee otherwise than either for (A) "good reason", "cause" or any like term as defined under any employment agreement to which a grantee may be a party from time to time or (B) the reasons described in subsection (d) or (e) hereof, all outstanding options and stock appreciation rights granted to such grantee shall cease to be exercisable, and such grantee may not satisfy any condition or limitation which is unsatisfied (and no additional portion shall otherwise become vested) under any other outstanding Award, following the date of such termination of employment with respect to employees or termination of services in the case of non-employee directors, and all outstanding Awards held by such grantee shall in all respects automatically be canceled on the date of such termination of employment or services, as the case may be.